isomerpages/sndgo-corp/_community/Showcases/Smart Nation Builder.md

 ### Participate in these activities!

-The Smart Nation Builder consists of three zones:
+The Smart Nation Builder consists of the following three zones:

 #### Explore